NLM-DIR/Nelson_Lab_Influenza_Strain_Names/docs/README.md

 The purpose of this tool is to establish a standard for influenza strain names which is readable, concise, and data-rich.

-The names this tool generates encodes isolate metadata and is completely reversible so that a samples context will be preserved.
+The names this tool generates encode isolate metadata and is completely reversible so that a samples context will be preserved.
 Each strain name contains: host name, host taxonomic record, location (country and subdivision), collection month, collection year, and a unique code for the original lab.

 [Type]/[Vernacular Host]/[ISO 3166 Location]/[Catalogue of Life Taxonomy ID]-[Lab Identifier]-[Month]/[Year]